K-kaustubh420/realstateav/PROJECT_STRUCTURE.md

 ### Identity Verification & KYC Flow
 1. **Initiation**: After initial onboarding, agents can choose to verify their identity (`wants_id_verify_now` via localStorage flag).
-2. **Data Collection**: User supplies government ID, selfies, business licenses (for agencies), and client telemetry (fingerprint, IP, device model).
+2. **Data Collection**: User supplies Personal Info (Permanent vs Mailing Address), government ID, selfies, business licenses (for agencies), and client telemetry (fingerprint, IP, device model, geolocation).
+3. **Secure Document Storage**: Images are uploaded directly to **Cloudflare R2** using secure presigned URLs (`generateUploadUrl`).
+The database only stores private object keys, never public image URLs.
-3. **Cryptographic Signing**: The payload is canonicalized and hashed (SHA-256).
+4. **Cryptographic Signing**: The payload is canonicalized and hashed (SHA-256).
 An RSA private key signs this hash securely on the server (`lib/id_verify/service.ts`), storing the `digitalSignature`.
+This includes `metadata_hash` and `personal_hash` to ensure absolute immutability.
-4. **Admin Review**: Admins use `/admin/id_verify` to review the documents and run an `Integrity Check` which verifies the digital signature against the public key to ensure data hasn't been tampered with.
+5. **Admin Review**: Admins use `/admin/id_verify` to dynamically fetch presigned view URLs (`generateViewUrl`) to review the documents and run an `Integrity Check` which mathematically guarantees no data manipulation occurred post-submission.
-5. **Approval**: Upon approval, the agent/agency document is updated with `id_verify: 'verified'` unlocking CRM capabilities like adding properties or agents.
+6. **Approval**: Upon approval, the agent/agency document is updated with `id_verify: 'verified'` unlocking CRM capabilities like adding properties or agents.

 ---